NESCent/popgenInfo/CONTRIBUTING.md

 # How do I submit datasets?

 We encourage contributors to use existing data sets for their vignettes.
 If uploading your data set to this repository, submit data files to the **data/** directory in your branch in the same way as for your R markdown file.
 The data set used in a vignette should be **< 200kb** in size.
 If your data set is larger and your analysis will make sense on a subset of the data set, then please subset it to a smaller size for both submission and use in the vignette.

+# Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.html).
+By participating in this project you agree to abide by its terms.